Kumi Justice Retreats

-Kumi is a unique opportunity for Jewish teens (10th-12th graders) to interrupt racism, antisemitism, and other manifestations of oppression.
+Kumi Justice Retreats are a unique opportunity for Jewish teens (10th-12th graders) to interrupt racism, antisemitism, and other manifestations of oppression.
 This teen leadership experience imparts knowledge and skills for exploring justice and equity from a Jewish lens.

-Learn more about eligibility and the application process, apply now, or nominate a teen you know who may be interested in applying.
+Learn more about eligibility and the application process, register for an info session, or nominate a teen you know who may be interested in applying.

 Program Details

-Kumi is a retreat-based experience where teens from across the country come together to learn and build a Jewish justice community.
-Each semester, we run a 4-day in-person retreat with three supporting virtual community of practice meetings to deepen learning.
+Kumi is a year-long retreat-based experience where teens from across the country come together to learn and build a Jewish justice community.
+Each semester, we run an in-person retreat with supporting virtual Community of Practice meetings to deepen learning.

 In the fall, Kumi: Foundation allows teens to learn foundational knowledge for exploring justice and equity from a Jewish lens.